INTO-CPS-Association/DTaaS/cli/README.md

 - _user add_ and _user delete_ CLIs return an
   error if the _add_ and _delete_ lists in _dtaas.toml_ are empty, respectively.

+- '.' is a special character.
+Currently, usernames which have '.'s in them cannot be added properly through the CLI.
+  This is an active issue that will be resolved in future releases.